[WATCH] ’Aladdin’ Live-Action Remake Gets A First Teaser

 Disney decided to release the teaser for their Aladdin remake at 10pm during the Eagles-Giants football game on FOX.
-We’re not sure about those demographics, but Disney is one of the three richest corporations on the planet, so what do we know?
-The movie, which opens May 24 of next year, is the company’s latest live-action redo of one of their animated classics, this one bringing back their 1992 blockbuster, which featured the late Robin Williams motor-mouthing his way through the role of a blue genie who helps a street thief win the heart of a princess.
+We’re not sure about those demographics, but Disney is one of the richest corporations on the planet, so what do we know?
+The movie, which opens May 24 of next year, is the latest live-action redo of one of their animated classics, this one reimagining their 1992 blockbuster, which featured the late Robin Williams motor-mouthing his way through the role of a blue genie who helps a street thief win the heart of a princess.

 There was perhaps more anticipation than with most Disney reboots, though.
-Everyone had a basic idea of what their Beauty and the Beast redo from last year would look like.
-What about that thankfully non-white cast?
-How are they handling their Will Smith-voiced genie?
-How will they handle Iago, the talking parrot, originally voiced by Gilbert Gottfried?
+Everyone had a basic idea of what to expect from their Beauty and the Beast redo from last year.
+Aladdin is a little different.
+We’re dying to see its thankfully non-white cast, or what they did with their Will Smith-voiced genie, or how they’ll handle Iago, the talking parrot originally voiced by Gilbert Gottfried.

 Did you mean Guy Ritchie?
 Or were you trying to be funny?